 Texas Historical Markers Lesson Plan In these activities, students explore and analyze Texas historical markers as resources for understanding and preserving local history.

-The Texas Prisoner of War Camps Lesson Plan In this lesson correlated to 7th grade TEKS, students analyze the establishment, operation, and economic impact of Texas WWII prisoner of war camps located at Camp Hereford, Camp Huntsville, and Camp Swift.
+- The Texas Prisoner of War Camps Lesson Plan In this lesson correlated to 7th grade TEKS, learners analyze the establishment, operation, and economic impact of Texas WWII prisoner of war camps located at Camp Hereford, Camp Huntsville, and Camp Swift.

 THC Historic Sites Lesson Plans and Site Guides